 Biography

 Joel M. Wertman is a partner in the firm’s Philadelphia office.
 His practice focuses on disputes in the securities, insurance and real estate industries.
 He has represented clients in a wide range of litigation matters that include public customer disputes in state court, federal court and arbitration, as well as employment disputes seeking monetary and injunctive relief in state and federal courts.
 He also represents clients in regulatory enforcement matters initiated by the SEC, FINRA and state regulatory bodies.
+He also has extensive experience representing institutional clients in bankruptcy court adversary proceedings.

 In addition to Joel’s focus on securities litigation, he is also experienced in cyber liability, cyber security and data breaches, with a particular focus on such issues for investment advisers and broker dealers.
 Mr. Wertman has counselled and represented financial services companies, insurance agents, accountants, healthcare providers, IT companies, technology consulting firms, consulting firms, and employers regarding cybersecurity, data breach incidents, privacy and technology-related claims and issues.
 As well as his involvement in data security issues, Joel has presented at seminars on the topics of emerging trends in cyber security and he has written articles on the topic of best online security practices for financial advisors.
-Joel has litigated claims involving a wide spectrum of investments including REITS, Tenants in Common, private placements, variable annuities, limited partnerships, mutual funds, individual equities and debt.
-He has handled litigation involving complex benefit plans such as 419 welfare benefit plans and 412(i) pension plans.
-As well, Joel has defended claims involving allegations of defamation, discrimination, and wrongful termination brought by former employees.
-He also has extensive experience representing institutional clients in bankruptcy court adversary proceedings.
 While attending law school, Joel worked as a summer clerk for the Honorable Charles Smith, federal judge for the Eastern District of Pennsylvania.

 Representative Decisions